 The NHS is the fifth largest employer in the world with over 1.2 million staff with over 350 different job roles in the NHS.
 This means that there many different opportunities open to young people and we are keen to support local organisations in raising awareness of these careers and inspiring the future generation to become the workforce of Birmingham Women’s and Children’s Hospital.

-Additionally if you have, any upcoming events and are looking for support please contact us.
+If you have, any upcoming events and are looking for support please contact us.
 In the past, we have delivered career talks, participated on practice interviews and attended career fairs for schools and local youth organisations.
 We also deliver numerous free events to the public and support our trust open day events.
-Why not head over to our events page to see the latest upcoming events on offer at Birmingham Women’s and Children’s Hospital.

 Being involved with the Aspire programme at the Birmingham Women’s and Children’s Hospital has provided our sixth formers with access to health care professionals who can offer invaluable advice and guidance to them as they make important choices about their future careers and degree courses.
 We are delighted to be partnered with such a great Birmingham institution.
 Susan Smith - Director of Post 16 Progression, Ark St Alban’s Academy, Birmingham